-Take your baggie of Amish Friendship Bread starter and turn it into chocolatey-mint goodness (and just in time for Halloween, too).
+Take your one cup of Amish Friendship Bread starter and turn it into chocolatey-mint goodness (and just in time for Halloween, too).
 Who says kids are the only ones who get to have all the fun?

-You’ll smash the Junior Mints once you put them in the batter (hence no Junior Mints in the picture) and mix them in so you get that minty goodness everywhere.
+You’ll smash the Junior Mints once you put them in the batter and mix them in so you get that minty goodness everywhere.
 Leave a few larger chunks here and there if you want to get a Junior Mint surprise with every other bite.

 - 1 cup Amish Friendship Bread starter

 - 1 cup shortening

 - ½ cup white sugar

 - 2 teaspoons vanilla